-An Associate's degree with 18 credit hours in broadly based liberal arts courses and significant experience in banking, finance, government, insurance, or other law-related environments.
+- An Associate's degree with 18 credit hours in broadly based liberal arts courses.

-An individual with a Bachelor’s degree can matriculate directly into the program through the Recommendation Form (available to be downloaded here*) and it can also be obtained through the MCC Admissions Office or the Law and Criminal Justice Department at the Damon Center.
+An individual with a Bachelor’s degree can matriculate directly into the program through the Recommendation Form and it can also be obtained through the MCC Admissions Office or the Law and Criminal Justice Department at the Downtown Campus.

 As a condition of acceptance into the Paralegal Studies Certificate Program, those with minimal computer experience may be advised to register for CRC 101 Practical Computer Literacy either prior to or concurrently with matriculation in the Paralegal Studies Certificate Program.
 The Paralegal Advisory Board approved MCC's selective admissions criteria.
 All College assessments must be satisfied prior to acceptance to the Program.